yasirbhutta/yasirbhutta.github.io/python/docs/control-flow.md

 ## Fix the errors in Python

-To learn about Common Errors in Python, see [Appendix A](#appendix-a-common-errors-in-python).
+To learn about Common Errors in Python, see [Common Errors in Python](../posts/common-mistakes-in-python.md)

 1. **Mistaken Use of `elif` Instead of `if`** [Python Quiz #43]